maxpoblete2905/mpoblete-components/README.md

 # 📁 MP Custom Components

-Este proyecto es una biblioteca de componentes personalizados creada con [Vite](https://vitejs.dev/), [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/) y [Storybook](https://storybook.js.org/).
+This project is a library of custom components created with [Vite](https://vitejs.dev/), [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/), and [Storybook](https://storybook.js.org/).

-## 🛠️ Servidor de Desarrollo
+## 🛠️ Development Server

-Ejecuta `npm run storybook` para iniciar el servidor de desarrollo.
-Navega a `http://localhost:6006/`.
-La aplicación se recargará automáticamente si cambias alguno de los archivos fuente.
+Run `npm run storybook` to start the development server.
+Navigate to `http://localhost:6006/`.
+The application will automatically reload if you change any of the source files.

-## 🔧 Creación de Componentes
+## 🔧 Creating Components

-Ejecuta `npm run generate component component-name` para generar un nuevo componente utilizando una plantilla predeterminada.
+Run `npm run generate component component-name` to generate a new component using a predefined template.

-## 🏗️ Construcción
+## 🏗️ Build

-Ejecuta `npm run build` para construir el proyecto.
-Los artefactos de construcción se almacenarán en el directorio `dist/`.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

-## ❓ Más Ayuda
+## ❓ Further Help

-Para obtener más ayuda sobre Vite, utiliza `vite --help` o revisa la [documentación de Vite](https://vitejs.dev/guide/).
-Para más ayuda sobre Storybook, revisa la [documentación de Storybook](https://storybook.js.org/docs/react/get-started/introduction).
+For more help on Vite, use `vite --help` or check out the [Vite documentation](https://vitejs.dev/guide/).
+For more help on Storybook, check out the [Storybook documentation](https://storybook.js.org/docs/react/get-started/introduction).

-## 📦 Dependencias y Versiones
+## 📦 Dependencies and Versions

 - **React**: ^18.2.0
 - **React DOM**: ^18.2.0